ydb-platform/ydb/ydb/docs/en/core/concepts/auth.md

 ## Authenticating by username and password {#static-credentials}

 This type of access implies that each database user has a username and password.
-You can only use lower case Latin letters and digits in usernames.
-No restrictions apply to passwords (empty passwords can be used).
+Only digits and lowercase Latin letters can be used in usernames.
+Passwords are not restricted; even empty passwords can be used.

-The username and hashed password are stored in the table inside the authentication component.
-The password is hashed by the [Argon2]{% if lang == "en" %}(https://en.wikipedia.org/wiki/Argon2){% endif %}{% if lang == "ru" %}(https://ru.wikipedia.org/wiki/Argon2){% endif %} method.
-In authentication mode, only the system administrator can use a username/password pair to access the table.
+The username and hashed password are stored in a table inside the authentication component.
+The password is hashed using the [Argon2](https://en.wikipedia.org/wiki/Argon2) method.
+In authentication mode, only the system administrator can use a username and password pair to access the table.

 A token is returned in response to the username and password.
 Tokens have a default lifetime of 12 hours.
-To rotate tokens, the client, for example, the SDK, independently accesses the authentication service.
-Tokens accelerate authentication and strengthen security.
+To rotate tokens, the client, such as the [SDK](../reference/ydb-sdk/index.md), independently accesses the authentication service.
+Tokens accelerate authentication and enhance security.

 Authentication by username and password includes the following steps: